Anzac Cove — ANZAC Day remembrance

 Support that stays close to home

-From welfare referrals to advocacy and practical care, the Tauranga RSA exists to help service personnel, veterans, and their families navigate change with dignity.
+From support referrals to advocacy and practical care, the Tauranga RSA exists to help service personnel, veterans, and their families navigate change with dignity.

 Remembrance

-Each year, RSA branches across New Zealand organise ANZAC Day commemorations, Poppy Day collections, and memorial ceremonies that keep alive the memory of those who served.
+Each year, RSA branches across New Zealand organise ANZAC Day commemorations, Remembrance Day services, Poppy Day collections, and memorial ceremonies that keep alive the memory of those who served.
 The Tauranga RSA has been part of this tradition since its founding in 1918.

 Fellowship & Community